 If you can get to the position of being the dominant supplier, then the account becomes even more profitable.

-Most major organisations either choose to, or have to, multi-source and will often split business between 3 providers.
+Most major organisations either choose to, or must, multi-source and will often split business between 3 providers.

-However, this is often done unequally and major supplier often has a number of advantages in terms of prices and profitability.
+However, this is often done unequally, and major supplier often has several advantages in terms of prices and profitability.

 Getting The Price

-The professional sales force need to be able to understand their pricing and also the costs involved in servicing the client.
+The professional sales force needs to be able to understand their pricing and also the costs involved in servicing the client.

 The professional seller is careful about this and ensures that they do not over-commit themselves or the company and hit the profitability of the account.

-We can cover all of the above during our training but your new approach needs to:
+We can cover all the above during our Sales Training, but your new approach needs to:

 – Identify and focus on the potential high profit accounts